Shinomori Aoshi: Reception

+In analasyng the cast, Universidade de Sao Paulo said Shinomori is portrayed as a man strictly responsible over his men's loyalty and frustration with the past haunt and torment him, carrying the resentment of situations badly or unresolved.
+In his character, the reader can see the representation of the permanence of the Shogunate, as he avoids abandoning it.
+Therefore, he sets himself the goal of defeating the protagonist, as he was not only legendary but was also considered the strongest at the end of the Shogunate.
+Therefore, the feelings related to Aoshi are linked to the permanence of the previous historical moment that was not overcome despite the fact that a new Era, the Meiji, was already being experienced.
+Frustration, resentment, hurt, all this negativity is part of the construction of his trajectory, until the overcoming and transformation of his values to be adapted to the new moment that is being constructed.
+While Kenshin and Aoshi may be the extremes of the Meiji Restoration, Saito Hajime catalyzes the representation of the transition.
+Universidade Federal Fluminense said in Shinomori's goal was to defeat Kenshin due to the villain's anger towards the new government and the old Shogun.
+Feeling threatened, Takeda, an unscrupulous man who knows neither honor nor the samurai code, uses a modern, Western weapon: the machine gun.
+With it, the villain kills Aoshi's allies, who sacrifice themselves for their leader, in a clear conflict between tradition and modernity themes.

-Iseya's portrayal of Shinomori also received good response with describing his character as "melodramatic" with a "vengeful demeanor", J Generation also praised Shinomori's characterization for how he fits in Kyoto Inferno due to his connections with Shishio but lamented how he does not get to fight Kenshin in this film.
+Iseya's portrayal of Shinomori also received mixed with snapthirty describing his character as "melodramatic" with a "vengeful demeanor", while J Generation also praised Shinomori's characterization for how he fits in Kyoto Inferno due to his connections with Shishio but lamented how he does not get to fight Kenshin in this film.
 Filmedinether felt that despite changes in regards to Shinomori's story from the original series, his character fits well into the manga and praised his fight scenes.
 Marcus Goh from Yahoo! regarded his duel with Kenshin as the best fight in the films.
 On the other hand, Anime News Network lamented the screentime the cast in general has in Kyoto Inferno as he and Misao "are shortchanged by the larger demands of the story."
 For the third film, the same site said that "the resolution for characters like Aoshi feels undercooked".